pylint-dev/pylint/doc/user_guide/messages/message-control.rst

 Messages control
 ================

-``pylint`` has an advanced message control for its checks, offering the ability to enable / disable a message either from the command line or from the configuration file, as well as from the code itself.

-For all of these controls, ``pylint`` accepts the following values:
+In order to control messages, ``pylint`` accepts the following values:

 * a symbolic message: ``no-member``, ``undefined-variable`` etc.